- Online Shopping Statistics – Do the Numbers Count?

 - When it comes to mobile-friendliness, Amazon takes the podium

 A study in September 2019 found that the most popular online mobile shopping app, by scope, was Amazon, amid seeing a rise in cognitive strategies.
-This statistic tells us that when designing an online sales strategy, mobile commerce, particularly the use of mobile apps, is critical.
+This statistic tells us that when designing an online sales strategy, mobile commerce, particularly mobile apps, is critical.

 - The best traffic sources are: SEO, direct site, and email marketing

 The success of Ecommerce is more than a pretty website.
 You need a healthy amount of traffic to your online store.
-Email and SEO were found to be the leading traffic drivers in a recent Statista survey, followed by direct traffic.
+Email and SEO were the leading traffic drivers in a recent Statista survey, followed by direct traffic.
 With direct traffic, there’s a catch.
-Strong brands have plenty of direct traffic, but for tinier ones, they should check if tracking is done correctly.
+Strong brands have plenty of direct traffic, but they should check if tracking is done correctly for tinier ones.
 If URL tagging is not well implemented, it might qualify as direct traffic.

 - Almost 50% of consumers research the product via networks before purchasing

-The industry has seen growth in the power social media has in the buying awareness and decisions of users with the implementation of more social commerce tools, such as checkout on Instagram.
-51% of global internet users aged 16 to 24 years used social networks to study their online products as of the first quarter of 2019.
+The industry has seen growth in the power social media has in users’ buying awareness and decisions with the implementation of more social commerce tools, such as checkout on Instagram.
+51% of global internet users aged 16 to 24 years used social networks to study their online products in the first quarter of 2019.

 - The #1 cause for cart abandonment is high shipping costs